t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 **Other Use Cases**

-Additionally, oneM2M recently studied several use cases related to edge computing, including: smart factories, smart transportation, an accident notification service, a high-precision road map service, a vulnerable road user service and a vehicular data service.
+oneM2M recently studied several use cases related to edge computing, including: smart factories, smart transportation, an accident notification service, a high-precision road map service, a vulnerable road user service and a vehicular data service.
 These use cases are documented in {{oneM2M-TR0001}}, {{oneM2M-TR0018}} and {{oneM2M-TR0026}}.
 Edge computing related requirements raised through the analysis of these use cases are captured in {{oneM2M-TS0002}}.

 # IoT Challenges Leading Towards Edge Computing {#sec-challenges}